Skip to content

 Why was it built this way?

 The architecture is rooted in the philosophy of Sovereign Intelligence.
 Unlike cloud-locked agent frameworks, Tadpole OS prioritizes resilience and observability.
-By utilizing a "Gateway-Runner-Registry" pattern in Rust, the system ensures memory safety, sub-millisecond telemetry, and verifiable auditability using cryptographic Merkle trails.
+By utilizing a "Gateway-Runner-Registry" pattern in Rust, the system ensures memory safety, sub-millisecond telemetry, and verifiable auditability using cryptographic Merkle trails and Write-Ahead Logging (WAL).

 What is new in the current iteration?